 In addition to completing an application to be accepted into Hellenic College, all students interested in the Elementary Education Program must complete a supplemental application form.
 If accepted, they can transfer 6 credits into the program.
 Those credits must have been acquired by taking education courses that are comparable to the education courses offered at Hellenic College.
 No courses will be waived without the approval of the Director of the program.
 All full-time student teaching experiences must take place in-state unless there are extenuating circumstances, which will be reviewed by the Director of the program.

 All students accepted into the Elementary Education Program must major in Liberal Studies (see course listings in catalog).
 The Liberal Studies major (36 credits) provides students with opportunities to gain knowledge about a range of courses in arts and humanities, philosophy and religion, social sciences, and natural sciences.
-In conjunction with the General Education requirements, the Liberal Studies Major provides students enrolled in the Elementary Education Program with an opportunity to explore a range of subject areas that compliment and incorporate the 36 subject area semester hours needed to meet the Massachusetts Department of Education requirements.
+In conjunction with the General Education requirements, the Liberal Studies major provides students enrolled in the Elementary Education Program with an opportunity to explore a range of subject areas that complement and incorporate the 36 subject area semester hours needed to meet the Massachusetts Department of Education requirements.
+Some of the coursework in the Liberal Studies major may also count toward the General Education requirements.

 Hellenic College welcomes inquiries and visits to the campus from prospective students, their parents, alumni, and other interested persons.
 Further information on admissions may be obtained in writing to: